Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/installPython.md

 ## CentOS7
 **Caveats** :
-The shotgun integration doesn't work with the python package `python27-python-2.7.13-5` provided from the software collections
+The shotgun integration doesn't work with the Python package `python27-python-2.7.13-5` provided from the software collections

-* Install PySide and rpyc
+* Install PySide and RPyC
     * pip install rpyc
     * yum install python2-pyside
         *  Also installable from pip, but it requires the `qt-devel` package